 I don't know my way around campus.
 How do I find my classes and buildings?

 A: First of all, you need to begin by believing in yourself.
 Many adults return to school with a different mindset and attitude than that of previous attempts at college.

 You can also utilize the many free support services available to UT students, such as free tutoring through the Learning Enhancement Center.
 They can even help with time management and study skills!
-There are a variety of support services available through The UT Learning Collaborative, including an Office of Student Customer Service, to help clarify policies and seek issue resolution, and the Office of Accessibility, to assist students with documented disabilities.
+There are a variety of support services available through The UT Learning Collaborative, including an Office for the Student Experience, to help clarify policies and seek issue resolution, and the Office of Student Disability Services, to assist students with documented disabilities.
 UT also offers support for personal struggles through our free, confidential Counseling Center.

 A: Yes.
-Students with no previous college submit either their high school or GED transcripts for admission to UT.
+Students with no previous college credits should either their high school or GED transcripts for admission to UT.

-A: Adult students do not need to submit an ACT or SAT test score to be admitted, however, all first-time freshman with no previous college, including adults, need to have a test score to be considered for Admission scholarships.
+A: Adult students do not need to submit ACT or SAT test scores to be admitted, however, all first-time freshman with no previous college credits, including adults, need to have a test score to be considered for Admissions scholarships.
 GED candidates are not eligible for Admission scholarships but may be eligible for other awards in their program of study.